 Cap: Button shaped when young, funnel or trumpet shaped when mature.
 Can grow up to 15 cm in diameter.

 Stalk: Thick hollow stalk, light in colour with orange spots.
 Will bleed a milky orange sap when cut.
+No veil.

 Gills: Thin orange membrane radiating from the stem.